MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Planner/New-MgPlannerTask.md

   - `[References <IMicrosoftGraphPlannerExternalReferences>]`: plannerExternalReferences
     - `[(Any) <Object>]`: This indicates any property can be added to this object.

-PROGRESSTASKBOARDFORMAT `<IMicrosoftGraphPlannerProgressTaskBoardTaskFormat1>`: plannerProgressTaskBoardTaskFormat
+`PROGRESSTASKBOARDFORMAT <IMicrosoftGraphPlannerProgressTaskBoardTaskFormat>`: plannerProgressTaskBoardTaskFormat
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[OrderHint <String>]`: Hint value used to order the task on the progress view of the task board.
 For details about the supported format, see Using order hints in Planner.

-RECURRENCE `<IMicrosoftGraphPlannerTaskRecurrence>`: plannerTaskRecurrence
+`RECURRENCE <IMicrosoftGraphPlannerTaskRecurrence>`: plannerTaskRecurrence
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[NextInSeriesTaskId <String>]`: The taskId of the next task in this series.
 This value is assigned at the time the next task in the series is created, and is null prior to that time.
   - `[OccurrenceId <Int32?>]`: The 1-based index of this task within the recurrence series.
 The first task in a series has the value 1, the next task in the series has the value 2, and so on.